ono-max/vscode-ruby-interpreter-locator/README.md

 * Create API
 * Write a test for envVariablesLocator
 * Write a test for PathsReducer
-* Write a test for sorting logic
 * Come up with a solution to cache these interpreter information
-* Setup CI